 I'm the co-author, with Bill Cheswick, of the book Firewalls and Internet Security: Repelling the Wily Hacker.
-The second edition, with Aviel D. Rubin as an additional author, is now out.
+The second edition had Aviel D. Rubin as an additional author.
+I've also written Thinking Security.

 I have been a member of the Science and Technology Advisory Committee of the Department of Homeland Security since 2005.
 I am also a member of the Technical Guidelines Development Committee of the Election Assistance Commission.
-Starting in September 2012 I will be Chief Technologist of the Federal Trade Commission.
+For the 2012-2013 academic year, I was Chief Technologist of the Federal Trade Commission.
 For 2016, I was the Technology Scholar at the Privacy and Civil Liberties Oversight Board.

 I spend a lot of my time writing papers (electrons?).
 Most of them are available electronically.
 You can find a few of my talks, too.
-In real life, I enjoy trains, making sawdust , and spending time with my family.
+In real life, I enjoy photography, trains, making sawdust , and spending time with my family.
 But a persistent sense of unreality sometimes intervenes....